Corporate Cards

 Optimize routes and loads

 Use telematics solutions to find faster routes and enable drivers to proactively navigate around traffic and construction.
-Ensure your drivers are only carrying what’s required—i.e., don’t let employees lug their hockey bags around in the company car—as fuel consumption increases by about 1% for every 25 kg in mid-sized cars
+Ensure your drivers are only carrying what’s required.
+Don’t let employees lug their hockey bags around in the company car—as fuel consumption increases by about 1% for every 25 kg in mid-sized cars

 Reduce idling and speeding

 The average car wastes one cup of fuel every 10 minutes that it’s idling.
+But going fast doesn’t save you the fuel you lost idling.
 Going 20 km/h over the 100 km/h speed limit on the highway isn’t just a safety risk—which can lead to costly fines—it also increases fuel consumption by 20%.

 Coach drivers

-Habits like repeatedly hitting the breaks and speeding up can increase fuel use by up to 33%.
+Habits like repeatedly hitting the brakes and speeding up can increase fuel use by up to 33%.
 Coasting rather than using the accelerator and brakes can also save gas.
-Proactively coach drivers on techniques to reduce fuel use and minimize wear-and-tear on your vehicles.
+Proactively coach drivers on techniques to reduce fuel consumption and minimize wear and tear on your vehicles.

 Perform preventative maintenance